LouisMarolleau/LouisMarolleau/README.md

 - 👋 Hi, I’m @LouisMarolleau
-- 👀 I’m interested in macroeconomics, mathematical statistics, finance, environment and collapsology
+- 👀 Computer Science, Financial Macroeconomics, Mathematical Statistics, Environmental Studies, Strategy
-- 🌱 I’m currently learning programming, statistics, economics (always ;) )
+- 🌱
-- 💞️ I’m looking to collaborate on econ APIs and environmental associations
+- 💞️
-- 📫 How to reach me
+- 📫

 <!---
 LouisMarolleau/LouisMarolleau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.